Saad Hariri: Dispute with Saudi Arabia

 On 4 November 2017, in a televised statement from Saudi Arabia, Hariri tendered his resignation from office, citing Iran's and Hezbollah's political over-extension in the Middle East region and fears of assassination.
 Iran vehemently rejected Saad Hariri's remarks and called his resignation part of a plot by the United States, Israel, and Saudi Arabia to heighten Middle Eastern tensions.
 The Lebanese Army responded with a statement that intelligence in its possession in addition to ongoing arrests and investigations had not revealed "the presence of any plan for assassinations in the country."

-Most Iran-leaning or Shia-aligned Lebanese groups, including Hezbollah, were among the first to accuse Saudi Arabia of holding Hariri hostage; Hariri's associates and Saudi officials subsequently denied this.
+Most Iran-leaning or Shia-aligned Lebanese groups, including Hezbollah, were among the first to accuse Saudi Arabia of holding Hariri hostage.
+Hariri's associates and Saudi officials subsequently denied this.
 Several Lebanese commentators poked fun at the released pictures of Hariri in Saudi Arabia for their apparent similarity to those taken of hostages.
 Anti-Hezbollah blogger Michael Young stated that he did not think Hariri was an actual hostage of the Saudi regime, but that the situation confirmed Hariri's close ties with them.
 However, Lebanese-American political scientist As'ad AbuKhalil claimed that the Saudis had jailed and physically restrained and assaulted Hariri before ordering him to broadcast his resignation.
 In November, it was announced that Hariri was on his way from Saudi Arabia to the United Arab Emirates.
 Hariri's own party's media outlet reported that he would then move on to Bahrain and later back to Beirut, but both of these trips were subsequently cancelled and he was sent back to Riyadh.
 Hariri's allies, who usually aligned with Saudi Arabia, then joined the other parties in their concern for Hariri's freedom being limited by Saudi Arabia.
 The majority of the Lebanese government requested his return.
 On 11 November, Lebanese President Michel Aoun released the statement: "Lebanon does not accept its prime minister being in a situation at odds with international treaties and the standard rules in relations between states."

-Later in November, Hariri left for France to meet French President Emmanuel Macron.
+Later in November, Hariri traveled to France to meet French President Emmanuel Macron.
 Macron specifically requested he take his wife and children along with him.
 He was able to make such a request due to Hariri's French citizenship.
 Hariri declared in Beirut on 21 November that he had suspended his resignation.
 He stated that President Michel Aoun had asked him to "put it on hold ahead of further consultations".
 He refused to talk about what happened in Saudi Arabia and claimed that events will remain undisclosed.
 He rescinded his resignation on 5 December and stated that all members of the government had agreed to stay out of conflicts in Arab countries.